-- (a) All values refer to an oxygen content in the exhaust gas of 6% and dry basis. - (b) The VOCs emission limit include methane as biogas is adopted as fuel in the combustion process. - (c) Technical issue related to monitoring range of VOCs and methane sensors and the Contractor is solving the problem together with the equipment suppliers.
-No sampling was undertaken at CHP3 as biogas production rate could not sustain the operation of the CHP stack for the scheduled samplings. - (d) Dates with exceedances on NO_x (number of exceedances on the day) were identified on 5 (1), 12 (1) and 13 (1) April 2019. - (e) 1 exceedance was identified on 3 April 2019.
+- (a) All values refer to an oxygen content in the exhaust gas of 6% and dry basis. - (b) Technical issue related to monitoring range of methane sensors and the Contractor is solving the problem together with the equipment suppliers.
+1 sampling was conducted during the reporting period because the biogas production rate could not sustain the operation of the CHP stack for the 3 scheduled samplings, hence 2 scheduled samplings were cancelled. - (c) The VOCs emission limit include methane as biogas is adopted as fuel in the combustion